bryanmylee/bryanmylee/README.md

 I'm currently learning Rust and building an online Tetris Perfect Clear solver with WebAssembly.

+* Building the Perfect Clear solver has been much harder than expected.

 **Three.js and WebXR**

 I'm improving my 3D modelling skills and learning more Three.js to build interactive 3D experiences.
 I also want to apply these skills into building virtual reality interfaces with WebXR.